Piasttorun/Employee-Project/readme.md

 # Employee Project

-Purpose of the probject is to via OOP methods and design principles to create a program thart reads employees from an CSV file and outputs them if they meet certain valdiation criteria.
+Purpose of the probject is to via OOP methods and design principles, create a program thart reads employees from an CSV file and outputs them if they meet certain valdiation criteria.

 ## Valdiation crtieria:
   - `Emp ID`(up to 8 digits)